CIG v DEFY MEDIA

 But this is the part that should concern not only the gaming media and gamers in general, but also anyone who is paying even a cursory bit of attention to events surrounding this project.

 It recently came to my attention that, merely weeks ago, all articles written by The Escapist, as well as the diatribes by both Chris Roberts and Ortwin Freyermuth, have been removed from their respective websites.
-The last web capture of The Escapist articles was on Mar 9th, 2017, while for Chris Roberts rant, it was Jan 19th, 2017.
+The last web capture of The Escapist article (archive) was on Mar 9th, 2017; while for the insane Chris Roberts rant (archive), it was Jan 19th, 2017.
 Normally, that sort of thing tends to happen only during lawsuits in which either one side wins, or during a lawsuit that’s settled out of court before it goes to trial.
 As of this writing, no lawsuits – here in the US or in the UK – were found to have been filed by CIG or any of its many shell companies which sprung up around the project.
 So I went digging.

 This is the official statement sent to me by DEFY Media after I sent in a request for comment, as part of my research for this blog.